 These overlapping symptoms often appear gradually and vary from person to person, making daily tasks difficult to manage.

 Mixed Dementia most commonly results from the co-existence of Alzheimer’s disease and vascular dementia.
 Symptoms are often subtle and confusing, making it difficult to understand the main reason behind their development.
-According to autopsy studies conducted by Schneider, 38% of dementia patients showed signs of AD and vascular disease, indicating that mixed dementia is more common than previously thought.[1]
+According to autopsy studies conducted by Schneider, 38% of dementia patients showed signs of both Alzheimer's disease and vascular disease, indicating that mixed dementia is more common than previously thought.[1]

-Alzheimer's pathology and vascular disease often coexist and can interact, increasing the likelihood and severity of cognitive symptoms.
-Cerebrovascular injury and reduced blood flow may promote or exacerbate the accumulation of Alzheimer-related proteins (amyloid and tau), but the precise causal pathways are still under study.
+Alzheimer's and vascular diseases often coexist and can interact, increasing the likelihood and severity of memory symptoms.
+Brain injury and reduced blood flow may promote or increase the accumulation of Alzheimer-related proteins (amyloid and tau), but the precise causal pathways are still under study.

 As the disease progresses, more and more brain cells are damaged, leading to disruption of the internal network within the brain and giving rise to symptoms of memory loss, confusion, balance, and movement problems.
 Researchers are investigating more into the actual mechanism behind mixed dementia.